 Are travellers shooting themselves in the foot when it comes to travel insurance?

-A 2016 survey of Australians over 18 has shown that a lot of people are travelling without cover, and many do not understand some very important elements of travel.
+The DFAT survey shows that a lot of Aussies are travelling without cover, and many do not understand some very important elements of travel.

 One of the most glaring misconceptions was that more than half of young people surveyed thought the Australian government would arrange and pay for them to get home in the event of a medical emergency, or would pay for overseas medical bills.
 This is simply not true.